-HARTFORD — For 15 years, Yassah Wynne worked two jobs and paid a $1, 200 mortgage on her three-bedroom Simsbury home.
-Her husband’s income helped with household expenses that come from raising two children and a cat named Cleo.
+HARTFORD — For 15 years, Yassah Wynne has worked two jobs and has paid a $1, 200 mortgage on her three-bedroom Simsbury home.
+Her husband’s income helped with household expenses that came from raising two children and a cat named Cleo.

 Wynne divorced her husband in 2002 but could still afford her mortgage on her 50-hour, six-day work schedule as a medical secretary and as a Certified Nursing Assistant.
 Then things changed.
 Bank of America Home Loans absorbed Countrywide Financial last April, and soon afterward she noticed monthly increases by $50, then, $100 until it reached $1, 600.
 This change on a fixed interest $171, 000 loan, she thought, was odd.
 So she sought answers.
 Bank representatives mentioned something about tax increases, she said.
 For a while, she dipped into her savings until it overwhelmed her.

 “I just couldn’t do it anymore.
 I couldn’t make those payments,” she said after exiting Hartford Superior Court.
 “I don’t even go see a movie.
 I’m always working.”

 The 40-year-old, African-American, single parent of two panicked.
 She needed a solution.

 On any given morning, distressed homeowners across Connecticut file into Hartford Superior Court on Washington Street, anxiously waiting to meet with their banks.
 For several months, Hartford home owner Ramon Gutierrez, 48, noticed a disturbing pattern.
 Most of the distressed owners were African American and Latino.